 She hangs up with a bang, and, when the telephone rings again, lets her eager mother answer the call.

-"Tanya, a nice gentleman has just told me that he was sorry you don't want to work in Kiev, for the Travel Star.
+"Tanya, a nice gentleman has just told me he was sorry you don't want to work in Kiev, for the Travel Star.
 He said you must be snowed up with job offers to curse him as you did."

 Tanya picks up the telephone and throws it against the wall.
 The machine is smashed to smithereens.
 Tanya utters The Cry of Cries, louder than any of her final duet chords.
 The cry is drowned in the Whirlpool of Tears.
 She leaves the house in her night gown and slippers.
 She runs to the United Hostels.
 Alyosha can't believe his fortune.
 He jumps to his feet, throws the half-finished cigarette out of the window, lifts her solid weight as if it were a feather, and hauls her onto the iron bed.